zan768616253/Front-end-learning/Interview/Javascript.md

 Some HTML attributes have 1:1 mapping onto properties. id is one example of such.
 Some do not (e.g. the value attribute specifies the initial value of an input, but the value property specifies the current value).

 It is recommended to use **property** in JavaScript as it's much easier and faster.
 Especially for boolean type attributes like: "checked", "disabled" and "selected", browser automatically converts them into boolean type properties.

+## What is HTML5 Web storage.
+Explain Local storage and Session storage.
+The two mechanisms within Web Storage are as follows:
+- `sessionStorage` maintains a separate storage area for each given origin that's available for the duration of the page session (as long as the browser is open, including page reloads and restores)
+- `localStorage` does the same thing, but persists even when the browser is closed and reopened.

+## Canvas VS SVG
+`Canvas` tag exposes a surface where you can create and manipulate rasterized images pixel by pixel using a JavaScript programmable interface.

+`SVG` is an XML file format designed to create vector graphics.

+`SVG` is a DOM approach to vector graphic (and consequently retained mode) whereas `Canvas` is a programmatic and immediate mode approach. `Canvas` is good at drawing a significant number of objects on a small surface, Pixel replacement in videos.
+While `SVG` is better on Scalability, Accessibility, and no reliance on JavaScript.

 ## Why is extending built-in JavaScript objects not a good idea?
 Same as other language, JS have built-in objects that create the essential functionality of language.
 These objects provide some of the core functionality for working with text, numbers, collections of data, dates, and a whole lot more.